skjolber/json-log-filter/README.md

 # json-log-filter
 High-performance filtering of to-be-logged JSON.
-Reads, filters and writes JSON in a single step - drastically increasing throughput.
+Reads, filters and writes JSON in a single step - drastically increasing throughput (by ~5x).
 Typical use-cases:

   * Filter sensitive values from logs (i.e. on request-/response-logging)
      * technical details like passwords and so on